 - Roads – I-15 interstate – Hwy-9 Dual carriageway

 The First leg has two distant options.
 One Get the hell out of dodge, early rise, and power straight through to Springdale and The amazing Zion Canyon on the I-15.
 This works best if you are on a shorter trip and plan to overnight in Bryce, if you are staying longer in Zion, then you can take the more scenic route, past Hoover Dam and up Lake/North shore road.
 This is a very beautiful, remote, and peaceful drive through the desert with stunning views of Lake Mead.
 You can also check out the Valley of Fire, it’s a very nice way to start the trip.

-However, it is very time consuming, it will add at least an hour onto your journey time, and that is without stops, which is kind of the point.
+However, it is very time-consuming, it will add at least an hour onto your journey time, and that is without stops, which is kind of the point.
 All in this will consume well over a half-day and for many, getting to Zion is key.
 So we tend to recommend exploring this part of Vegas another time.
 Hop on the I-15 and get straight to Springdale.

 The I-15 is not your typical interstate it is very scenic and quite beautiful.
 The section up through the Virgin River Canyon is breathtaking (and a little hairy!) and as you drop down into St George and enter Utah, the views over the Pine Valley Mountains and Signal Peak are incredible.
-After passing through St George, you take Hwy-9 which is a solid 2-lane Highway which shrinks down as you approach Springfield, the gateway to Zion Canyon.
+After passing through St George, you take Hwy-9 which is a solid 2-lane Highway that shrinks down as you approach Springfield, the gateway to Zion Canyon.

 It is essential to get to Zion REALLY early, Parking at the Park is limited, and fills up fast.
 If the Parks lots are full you have no choice but to head to Springdale and find paid parking options and then catch the shuttle bus back into the park, costly and time-consuming.